Schedule An Appointment with a CAPS Clinician

-- obtain a brief description of your reason for coming to CAPS
+- ask for a brief description of your reason for coming to CAPS

-- schedule an initial evaluation session with a CAPS clinician at the Law Center based on a mutually available time
+- schedule an initial consultation session with a CAPS clinician at the Law Center

 - answer any questions you may have about CAPS services

-- Please plan to arrive 15 minutes early to complete basic paperwork.
+Please plan to arrive 15 minutes early to complete paperwork.

-- Also during the consultation period, your need and interest in medication service will be discussed, if applicable.
+If applicable, your need and interest in medication services will be discussed.

-3. DISPOSITION (THE NEXT STEP) - By the end of the initial consultation, you and the clinician will both decide on the next step, which may be based on the counselor's recommendations and/or your interest.
+3. Next Steps – By the end of the initial consultation, you and the clinician will both decide on the next step, which may be based on the counselor’s recommendations and/or your interest.
 Some next steps include:

 - Nothing for the moment: You may decide that you are not interested or not in need of further services.

-- Long-term therapy: Because of CAPS limited resources, your counselor may explore further referrals for your treatment off-campus.
+- Due to CAPS limited resources, your counselor may explore further referrals for long-term